boring-dragon/sultan-graph/README.md

 ![Sultan of maldives](sultans.png)

-List of sultans of the Maldives In a directed graph.
+Sultans of the Maldives In a directed graph.

 ### Data Source